dmokh/ChartDrawerJavaVersion/README.md

 <p>
-Draw a chart by any expressions.
+Draw a graph by any expressions.
 </p>